uxxman/raif/README.md

 ## Controllers

-You can customize the controllers by creating your own that inherit from Raif's base controllers:
+You can override Raif's controllers by creating your own that inherit from Raif's base controllers:

 ```ruby
 class ConversationsController < Raif::ConversationsController